TRIPURA RAHASYA

 they inhere in absolute consciousness?
 Such consciousness

-can be of only one kind, and liberation also can be only one
+can be of only one kind, and liberation also can be only

 in order to be effective.